utkarsh231/DL-Major-Project/README.md

 # What are we doing?
+1. Training the dataset on VGG.
-1. A code to poision the CIFAR10 dataset ~ mislabelling the images in the dataset.
+2. A code to poision the CIFAR10 dataset ~ mislabelling the images in the dataset.
-2. Performing Unlearning in 2 orders ~ First and Second Order
+3. Performing Unlearning in 2 orders ~ First and Second Order

 # How to run?